What is the 70-20-10 Learning Model and Why Does It Matter?

 2. Leadership Development

 Create leadership programs that emphasize challenging assignments (70%), mentoring and networking (20%), and formal leadership courses (10%).
+Incorporate training courses that support diverse learning and development activities, engaging leadership to shift towards a more collaborative and flexible learning approach.

 3. Technical Skill Development